Property Market Update – May 2025

 Government Initiatives

-The Australian Labor Party has proposed several measures to address housing affordability:
+The Australian Labor Party has proposed several measures to address housing affordability.
+These include:

-- 5% Deposit Scheme: A government guarantee allowing first home buyers to purchase a property with a 5% deposit.
+1. 5% Deposit Scheme: The government guarantees first home buyers can purchase with just a 5% deposit.

-- $10 Billion Housing Investment: An investment aimed at constructing 100,000 homes exclusively for first home buyers.
+2. $10 Billion Housing Investment: The government will fund construction of 100,000 homes exclusively for first home buyers.

-Additionally, the government has instructed lenders to disregard student debts when assessing mortgage serviceability, which will lift borrowing capacity.
+Additionally, the government has instructed lenders to disregard student debts when assessing mortgage serviceability.
+As a result, this will lift borrowing capacity for many Australians.

-The Reserve Bank of Australia (RBA) is also forecasted to cut the official cash rate by 1.0% by the end of 2025, taking it to 3.10%.
-This anticipated reduction is expected to further stimulate the housing market.
+Furthermore, the RBA is forecasting a 1.0% cut to the official cash rate by end of 2025, taking it to 3.10%.
+This reduction is expected to stimulate the housing market further.

 Market Outlook

-The NAB Residential Property Index recorded a significant spike in March 2025, reaching +40 and indicating strong optimism in the housing market.
-This surge comes after three consecutive quarters of decline and reflects growing confidence driven by improved economic conditions and lower interest rates.
+Moreover, the NAB Residential Property Index spiked to +40 in March 2025.
+This follows three consecutive quarters of decline.
+The surge reflects growing confidence, driven by improved economic conditions and lower interest rates.

-Navigating Australia’s evolving property market requires informed financial decisions.
-At Forward Path Advisory, we can help you understand how these market trends affect your personal financial situation and investment strategy.
-Whether you’re considering buying, selling, or investing in this delicately balanced market, contact our team today for tailored advice that aligns with your long-term financial goals.
+Navigating Australia’s evolving property market requires informed decisions.
+At Forward Path Advisory, we help you understand how these market trends affect your financial situation and investment strategy.
+Therefore, whether you are buying, selling or investing, contact our team today for tailored advice aligned to your long-term financial goals.